10 Best Toddler Car Seats That Are Reliably Safe

 The best car seat for a toddler is one that’s safe and installed correctly.
 To that end, whichever toddler car seat you choose, you’ll want to make sure you’re using it correctly for every ride.
 Here are some tips to keep top of mind.

 Rear-facing toddler car seats

-- Make sure the seat is installed properly and securely, either with a LATCH system or a seatbelt.
+Position the harness straps at or below your child’s shoulders.
+Position the chest clip at the same level as the armpit.
+Make sure the seat is installed properly and securely, either with a LATCH system or a seatbelt.

 Front-facing toddler car seats

-- If you’re able to, always use the top tether.
+Your child should at least be 2 years old.
+Position the harness straps at or above your child’s shoulders.
+Position the chest clip at armpit level.
+If you’re able to, always use the top tether.
 This strap is attached to the top part of the car seat and connects to an anchor point in your car (check your vehicle manual for the tether anchor location).

-Here, 11 top toddler car seats that meet the needs of every family and budget.
+Now that you’ve got the lowdown on safety and installation tips, here’s a selection of the best toddler car seats that meet the needs of every family and budget.

-Best Toddler Convertible Car Seat
+Overall Best Toddler Car Seat

 Best Reclining Toddler Car Seat